Bloompop/Flowers/README.md

 #Flowers.js
-This module provides two things: a list of names of most flowers, and a map with every name and a list of its alternate names.
+This module provides three things: a list of names of most flowers, a map with every name and a list of its alternate names, and the primary or most common name for each flower.

 Note: All names are lowercase.